Our lawyers have represented clients in all areas of competition and consumer law, including:

 preparing numerous reports pursuant to section 87B undertakings to the ACCC, including in relation to resale price maintenance, a structural separation of two companies, consumer guarantees and the divestiture of a business for the purpose of a proposed acquisition;

 providing competition law advice to clients including in relation to third line forcing, anti-competitive agreements price fixing, resale price maintenance and misuse of market power;

-acting for numerous clients in matters which have involved allegations of breaches of the Competition and Consumer Act 2010 (Cth) and the Trade Practices Act 1974 (Cth), including in the Supreme Court of NSW, the NSW Court of Appeal and the Federal Court of Australia;
+acting for numerous clients in matters which have involved allegations of breaches of the Competition and Consumer Act 2010 (Cth) and the Trade Practices Act 1974 (Cth), including in the Supreme Court of New South Wales, the New South Wales Court of Appeal and the Federal Court of Australia;

 providing advice to clients about unfair contracts, unconscionable conduct, advertising disputes, dealing with regulators in product recalls, misleading or deceptive conduct and the Australian Consumer Law;